- 1 Top Downtown Denver Apartments for Rent

 |Platform At Union Station||1650 Wewatta St, Denver, CO 80202||(303) 625-6740|

-What Do the Most Popular Denver Apartments Rent For
+What Do the Most Popular Downtown Rentals Go For

-- Downtown Denver Rentals start in the upper $1400’s and go up.
+- Luxury Denver Colorado apartments start in the upper $1400’s and go up.
 It might be safe to budget for more.

 - Lodo Apartment homes are equally as expensive.
 It’s one of Denver’s oldest neighborhoods.
 Many Denver Pads can reach upwards of $2000 for a month bedroom.

-- Nearby Wash Park is a great place for rentals.
+- Nearby Wash Park is a great place for Denver rentals.
 Apartments here are slightly cheaper with one bedroom options in the mid $1200’s and up.
+Cheap apts do exist, but are getting harder to find.

 What is the weather like in Denver?